A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Results and Discussion

+In addition to the audio recordings and demographic data, the FEMH dataset also includes 26 data points for each patient their symptoms.
+We incorporate this symptom data into classifiers to investigate whether this may improve classifier performance.
+This data is unavailable in the SVD, so these classifiers cannot be tested on this external test set.

+We start by incorporating the symptom data with the audio features without using the demographic data, the results of these models can be seen in Table~\ref{tab:05SymptomsResults}.
+The OpenSMILE features perform best for both the SVM and MLP, with the MFCCs performing best for the logistic regression.
+The best performing classifier is the SVM with OpenSMILE features achieving a balanced accuracy of 81.4\%, sensitivity of 80.0\%, specificity of 82.8\%, and AUROC of 86.6\%.
+For the majority of models the use of symptom data instead of demographic data improves model performance.
+There are only two exceptions: the SVM using MFCCs and the logistic regression using OpenSMILE features.
+This suggests that the symptom data is more valuable than the demographic data.

+Next, we combine the audio features, demographic, and symptom data.
+This combination yields the best classification results.
+Table~\ref{tab:05SymptomDemoResults} shows the results of these classifiers.
+The OpenSMILE features perform best for all three algorithms.
+The best model is logistic regression using OpenSMILE features which achieves a balanced accuracy of 83.7\%, sensitivity of 84.0\%, specificity of 83.3\%, and AUROC of 91.8\%.

+Although all of these models improve upon the models using audio features only and the models using audio features and demographic data, the addition of demographic data does not improve all of the models compared to incorporating simply the symptom data.
+In fact, most models that use audio features and symptom data are not improved by the addition of demographic data.
+The three models that are improved by the incorporation of demographic data are the SVM and logistic regression models using MFCCs, and the logistic regression model using OpenSMILE features.
+This suggests that the use of demographic data is not required to improve classification performance should symptom data be available.
+This may make models fairer as classification would not be able to be made directly on the basis of the patient's age or sex.

-We see an increase in accuracy when symptom data are included as input to the system.
-While this extra information is valuable, it is not easy to obtain.
-Although most clinics will obtain some medical history from their patients, this will vary between clinics, making it hard to generalise the system.
-There is also a concern that, should this be incorporated into an app for patient use, too many questions about their symptoms and medical history may be offputting and lead to inaccurate data entry as patients attempt to speed up the process.
+The incorporation of symptom data as an input to the classifier improves classification performance, however, this data is not simple to obtain.
+Although most clinics will obtain some medical history from their patients, this will vary between clinics, making it hard to generalise the system since external validation requires the same symptoms to have been collected.
+Additionally, the same symptoms would need to be collected should future researchers want to extend this work by collecting more data.
+There is also a concern that data collection be facilitated by an app for patient use, too many questions about their symptoms and medical history may be off-putting and risks being inaccurate if patients were to get frustrated with a long process.